Ernie DiGregorio: Los Angeles Lakers (1977–1978)

-Before the 1977–78 season, DiGregorio was traded to the Los Angeles Lakers, and played in a Lakers' uniform in only 25 games before being waived.
+Before the 1977–78 season, the Brave's sold DiGregorio's contract rights to the Los Angeles Lakers, after Buffalo had acquired future Hall of Fame point guard Nate "Tiny" Archibald; part of a greater plan of player transactions in Buffalo.
+DiGregorio played in a Lakers' uniform, under coach Jerry West (who had been hopeful about DiGregorio as his point guard), in only 25 games before being waived.

 Boston Celtics (1978)

 The Boston Celtics signed him as a free agent but he played only sparingly for the rest of the season.
 He would not play in the NBA again, although he did not formally retire until 1981.